Loading...

 How to consume nescafe - coffee black, no milk, no sugar, 200ml water, 2 cup without glucose spikes

-Ensure you are well-hydrated throughout the day, as proper hydration can improve your body's ability to maintain stable blood sugar levels.
+Ensure you drink enough water throughout the day.
+Proper hydration can aid in maintaining stable blood sugar levels.

 healthspan-mbl